 No doubt many of us will recall the cold winters of our childhood.
-I remember the snowy days in the sixties when we made sledges from almost anything we could lay our hands on put together with nails and screws scavenged from someone’s father’s shed.
+I remember the snowy days in the sixties when we made sledges from almost anything we could lay our hands on.
+These were put together with nails and screws scavenged from someone’s Dad’s shed.
 Hours of fun in the snow until we could no longer feel our hands and feet!

-Huge snowballs were rolled to make snowmen with eyes of coal and carrots for noses, finished off with someone’s hat stuck on the top.
+We rolled huge snowballs to make snowmen.
+We scrounged pieces of coal for the eyes and carrots for noses and finished them off with someone’s hat stuck on the top.
 These snowmen would hang around for days (or even weeks), and be the last of the snow to disappear in the thaw that followed.

 At night, an extra layer of clothing was sometimes needed to keep warm in bed.
 In the morning we could scrape patterns on the ice which had formed on the inside of the windows.
-I lived in a prefab with metal framed windows relying on a small open fire in the living room and paraffin heaters elsewhere to keep us warm – there was no central heating in those days!
+I lived in a prefab with metal framed windows.
+We had one small open fire in the living room with paraffin heaters elsewhere to keep us warm.
+There was no central heating in those days!

-Snowball fights with friends on the way to school with the longest ever glassy slide gradually appearing in the school playground.
-The silver tops on the milk bottles would be a good inch or more from the top of the bottle pushed up by the frozen milk.
+There were always snowball fights with friends on the way to school.
+The longest ever glassy slide gradually appeared in the school playground.
+The silver tops on the bottles of school milk would be a good inch or more from the top of the bottle pushed up by the frozen milk.

-Many times my late mother in law Winnie recalled the severe winters of ’47 and ’63.
+Many times my late mother-in-law Winnie recalled the severe winters of ’47 and ’63.
 I have some recollection of the winter of 1963 which, it has been said, was the coldest (then) since 1740.
-Santon Downham, some 25 miles from Great Ellingham, had 64 consecutive days with snow lying on the ground.

 I dipped into Pamela Brooks’ book The Norfolk Almanac of Disasters for any mention of severe weather for the months of January and February.